-Dusting your blinds, shades & shutters can seem like a difficult and, many times, overwhelming feat.
+Dusting your blinds, shades & shutters can seem like a difficult and–many times–overwhelming feat.
 It can often be put off for too long.
 Dusting your window treatments should be the first step in cleaning your home.
-Dust builds up, which can irritate allergies and keeps your home from looking its very best.
+Dust builds up, which can irritate allergies and keep your home from looking its very best.
 Until recently, there were a few standard methods out there.
-We are here to warn you – some of those methods of dusting window coverings will only make the problem worse; they may also cause other issues to arise.
+We are here to warn you–some of those methods of dusting window coverings will only make the problem worse; they may also cause other issues to arise.
 We are here to provide you with an easy and effective solution…canned air.
 Yes, air.
-Read on to find out how your dusting just got a whole lot easier.
+Read on to find out how dusting your blinds just got a whole lot easier.

 Canned air is safe, easy and effective.
 Do you trust us???

 The short version in just a few easy steps:

 - Buy canned air. ( You can find this at most stores such as Target, Walmart, Office Max & Office Depot )

 - Dust your window treatments* in the fastest, easiest and safest way you’ve ever done it.

 - Blow air from top to bottom, while blowing downwards from left to right – FOLLOW INSTRUCTIONS ON THE CAN.

 - Vacuum your floor where the dust & critters have collected.

 - Sit back and enjoy your beautiful home!

 *If you have allergies, please wear a mask.